CaronShi/next.js-projectAdmin/README.md

 ### Request a Model Permission
 1. √ Obtain the user's role permission, the button is only displayed for non-viewers of that model
 	1. POST /user_model/view-access
-TO DO
 2. The backend needs a POST request API, and model request status added to the data schema (categorized as notRequested, pending, approved)
 	1. √ If the request button is pressed, the button status will change to pending
 3. The backend needs a GET API for models with request status

 ## Admin Backend Routes

-Run the development server with:
+Run the Nest.js development server with:

 ```bash
 npm run start:dev